Flexible Nonparametric Inference for Causal Effects under the Front-Door Model: Details on simulation studies

-Table~\ref{apptable:crossfitting} reveals a comparative analysis using a more sensitive random forest algorithm by increasing the variability of predictions.
+We implemented random forests using a standard set of tuning parameters: $500$ trees were grown to a minimum node size of five observations for a continuous outcome and one observation for a binary variable.
+Cross-fitted ATE results are provided in Table~\ref{table:crossfitting_ATE}.
+As shown in Table~\ref{table:crossfitting_ATE}, cross-fitted ATE estimators consistently outperformed their non-cross-fitted counterparts, exhibiting lower bias and SD and substantially better CI coverage.
+Without cross-fitting, performance degraded as sample size increased.
+These results underscore the importance of cross-fitting in high-dimensional or complex modeling settings.
+Cross-fitted ATT results are provided in Table~\ref{table:crossfitting_ATT}.

+We also repeated the simulation using a second set of tuning parameters.
 Specifically, we adopted a sparser random forest with $200$ trees and a minimum node size of $1$.
+Cross-fitted ATE and ATT results, under the sparser tuning parameter set, are provided in Table~\ref{apptable:crossfitting_ate} and Table~\ref{apptable:crossfitting_att}, respectively.

-According to this table, the estimation performance of random forest is inferior, as evidenced by smaller CI coverage when compared with results produced by denser random forests (with $500$ trees).
-In contrast, results yielded by performing sample splitting in conjunction with the sparser random forest remains highly comparable to those shown in Tables~\ref{table:crossfitting}.
+Tables~\ref{apptable:crossfitting_ate} and \ref{apptable:crossfitting_att} reveal a comparative analysis using a more sensitive random forest algorithm by increasing the variability of predictions.
+According to these results, the estimation performance of random forest is inferior, as evidenced by smaller CI coverage when compared with results produced by denser random forests (with $500$ trees).
+In contrast, results yielded by performing sample splitting in conjunction with the sparser random forest remains highly comparable to those shown in Tables~\ref{table:crossfitting_ATE} and \ref{table:crossfitting_ATT}.
 These findings imply that in high-dimensional settings or scenarios where high estimation variance is anticipated from nuisance estimates, cross-fitting proves beneficial in reducing estimation bias and enhancing the stability of results.